MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/azure-postgresql-migration-extension-troubleshoot.md

 Error Message: Failed to aggregate the collected performance data details with an unknown error.

-Possible Causes: The performance aggregator failed to process the performance data.
+Possible Causes: Failed to process the performance data.

 Remediation actions: To investigate further, go through the [logs](#logs) to understand the reason for the error. [contact Microsoft for help](azure-postgresql-migration-extension.md#get-help-from-microsoft-support).